getsquared-xyz/server/README.md

 - [ ] One page design with server transfer multiple rooms and *moar* *On Hold*
 - [x] Add Ads

-#All code posted here is owned by getsquared.xyz
+#All code posted here is owned by getsquared.xyz and can not be removed except by owners permission.